-During the year under review the Group registered a loss before tax of $\in$ 1,163,464.
-Such increase in the loss for the year was due to a decrease in turnover generated by the Group due to the COVID-19 outbreak as well as closure of Cibo Pizzeria restaurant in Valletta.
+During the year under review the Group registered a profit before tax of € 1,245,076 (2020: Loss of € 1,163,464).
+Such increase in the profit for the year was due to the transfer existing outlets and rights over brands to brand partners.

-During 2019 one of the subsidiary companies within the Group, Testa Finance P.L.C. issued a $\leq 3,900,000 5.5\%$ unsecured Bonds having a nominal value of $\leq 100$ each.
-These funds were used to finance the purchase of property at Islet Promenade in Bugibba together with its improvements, additions and alterations.
+During 2019 one of the subsidiary companies within the Group, Testa Finance P.L.C. issued a \leq 3,900,000 5.5% unsecured Bonds having a nominal value of \leq 100 each.

-After significant capital expenditure and expansion during the year ending 31 December 2019, the Group planned to operate for the first time all of its outlets for twelve whole months during the year ending 31 December 2020 but this was not possible due to the COVID-19 outbreak and the economic crisis it has generated.
-In order to offset the effect of these issues on the Group's cash flow, Testa Catering Concepts Limited, a company forming part of the Group, had approached a local credit institution to finance the Group's operations in the short term.
-The Board is confident this will bridge the Group's operation up until working conditions are back to normal.
+After significant capital expenditure and expansion in previous years, the Group planned to operate for the first time all of its outlets for twelve whole months during the previous year, but this was not possible due to the COVID-19 outbreak and the economic crisis it has generated.
+The Group's performance during the year ended 31 December 2021 has improved, yet the effects of the COVID-19 pandemic have pursued.
+The directors are confident that 2022 will be an important step towards post pandemic recovery.